Clean Electricity in Melrose Community Power

 In the Melrose Community Power program, all extra renewable energy qualifies for Massachusetts Class I (MA Class) status.
 It also meets additional standards to provide Merlose with the cleanest options and the most local impact.

-Green Energy Consumers Alliance, the source for all of MCP’s extra renewable energy, helps bring new renewable projects to life through long-term contracts.
-The sources from which Green Energy Consumers buys are shown below as of April 2020.
+Green Energy Consumers Alliance, the source for all of MCP’s extra renewable energy, helps bring new renewable projects to life through strategic development support and long-term contracts.

 Only New England Sources